VallariAg/Blog/content/blog/scopeInJS/index.md

 }
 ```

 Also, `let` will not hoist the variable to entire scope of the block they appear in.
 They don't observably "exist" until the declaration statement.
+Observe this:
 ```js
 {
     console.log(bar); //ReferenceError